Mississippi Paralegal Career and Salary Guide

 Paralegal Associations in Mississippi

-- Mississippi Paralegal Association – An affiliate of the National Association of Legal Assistants (NALA), the Mississippi Paralegal Association works to advance the paralegal profession and the use of legal support staff in Mississippi.
-The organization was founded in 1980 and holds regular professional development and networking meetings.
-Annual dues are $65 for voting members, $50 for non-voting members, and $25 for student members.
+- Mississippi Paralegal Association (MPA): Advocates to advance the paralegal profession and the use of legal support staff in Mississippi and offers regular professional development and networking meetings.

 - Paralegal411 Jobs Board: To search for paralegal openings in Mississippi, visit our jobs board.

 - State Law Library of Mississippi: Provides public access to Mississippi General Laws, House & Senate Journals as well as local laws in the state.

 - State of Mississippi Judiciary: Maintains a main web portal for all courts in the state’s jurisdiction with directories for all the courts, the most current versions of Mississippi laws, and additional electronic resources.

 - University of Mississippi Grisham Law Library: Hosts a premier collection of legal materials, includingprimary and secondary legal sources in Mississippi law; study aids and exams; and electronic access to legal databases and e-journals.

 1. American Bar Association Directory of ABA Approved Paralegal Education Programs: https://www.americanbar.org/groups/paralegals/paralegal-resource-directory/

 2. Projections Central Long Term Occupational Projections: https://projectionscentral.org/Projections/LongTerm

 3. Bureau of Labor Statistics, May 2020 Occupational Employment and Wages, Paralegals and Legal Assistants: https://www.bls.gov/oes/current/oes232011.htm